sentubiswas013/ReactJs/question-11-java-spring-boot-simple-answer.md

 - `/actuator/info` - Application information
 - `/actuator/prometheus` - Prometheus metrics format

-# Spring Boot Interview Answers (Questions 71-75)

-## 71. What are the default endpoints provided by Spring Boot Actuator?
+### 71. What are the default endpoints provided by Spring Boot Actuator?

 Spring Boot Actuator provides several built-in endpoints for monitoring and managing your application.
 Most are disabled by default for security.